Since We Last Left Off...

 Canada Day was tamer than normal due to physical distancing and a soggy, wet day.
 Chris, my Mom and myself had a little visit and I still made up a Canadian quiz, which was fun.
-The next weekend we celebrated Chris birthday with a pizza party and Chris & I had the best steak ever, on his actual birthday the next day, picked up from Acme Meats.
+The next weekend we celebrated Chris' birthday with a pizza party and Chris & I had the best steak ever, on his actual birthday (the following day) from Acme Meats.

 This past weekend, 4 baby blue jays left their nest and spent a morning in our lilac tree while their parents scouted for food and warded off dangerous foe.
 It was a tense time, a falcon, crow and several magpies got a little too close, but by noon, they had managed to fly across the yard to another tree.
 I stayed nearby weeding so as to discourage any wondering neighbourhood cats.
 It was a treat to watch them stretch their wings and legs, peck at the tree, flap with enthusiasm when the parents brought food and snuggle together ~